Major study links green tea with less disability among elderly

 Web MD, Jan 2012

-Green tea consumption cuts risk of cardiovascular disease
+Regular tea consumption loosens arteries to lower your risk of cardiovascular disease

 A medical study from Japan shows evidence of a clear link between green tea consumption and reduced odds of catching the influenza virus.
 Scientists studied the effects of green tea on influenza in 2600 kids and found that children who drank five cups of green tea per week had significantly fewer cases of flu, compared to those who drank almost no green tea.
 Children who drank about one cup of green tea per day also had significantly fewer sick days from school.
 Green tea compounds catechins and theanine were found to enhance systemic immunity and interfere with viral replication.
 In fact, the results were so conclusive that scientists established that regular consumption of green tea is protective against influenza infections during the influenza season.

 Daily Herald, Nov 2011